Finding the Right Cloud Storage Fit for Your Small Business Needs

 Low-cost options may cut corners on support, reliability, or scalability.
 You could end up paying more in the long run.

-Focus on overall value.
-Examine what you get in terms of uptime, features, and service responsiveness—not just the sticker price.
+Look at the overall value.
+Check what you get for uptime, features, and support, not just the price tag.

 Ignoring Integration Needs